Scientific Advisory Board

 The governance of HudsonAlpha is carried out through the actions of two boards, the board of directors and the scientific advisory board.
 The HudsonAlpha Scientific Advisory Board (SAB) supports the institute’s founding mission by reviewing and advising on scientific and academic activities.

 A team of uniquely skilled and internationally known investigators serves in this capacity to ensure a world-class standard.
 The president selects SAB members with guidance from the SAB, faculty, and members of the board of directors.

-Dr. Sheffield received his bachelor of science degree in zoology from Brigham Young University and his M.D. and Ph.D. degrees from the University of Chicago.
+Dr. Val Sheffield is the director of medical genetics for the University of Iowa and a faculty investigator at the Howard Hughes Medical Institute.
+He received his bachelor of science degree in zoology from Brigham Young University and his M.D. and Ph.D. degrees from the University of Chicago.
 Dr. Sheffield completed a pediatric residency, a medical genetics fellowship and postdoctoral work at the University of California, San Francisco.

 Dr. Louisa Stark is a Professor of Human Genetics and director of the Genetic Science Learning Center.
 Her research interests focus on science and health education for students and educators from the K-12 level through graduate and medical education as well as patients and members of the lay public.

 Jason Williams is Assistant Director, External Collaborations, at Cold Spring Harbor Laboratory’s DNA Learning Center, where he works to spread hands-on biology education internationally.
 Jason is also the founder of LifeSciTrainers.org – a global effort to promote a community of practice among professionals who develop short-format training for life scientists.